SolarArbiter/SolarArbiter.github.io/metrics.md

 ### Quantile Skill Score (QSS) {#qss}
 {: .anchor }
-QSS is based on the QS and measures the performance of a quantile forecast relative to a reference forecast:
+QSS is based on the QS and measures the performance of a quantile forecast relative to a reference forecast ([Bouallegue15](#ref-bouallegue15)):

 $$ \text{QSS} = 1 - \frac{ \text{QS}_{\text{fx}} }{ \text{QS}_{\text{ref}} } $$